 Key Things to Know

-- You need to keep you and yourself dogs safe at all times.
+You need to keep you and your dogs safe at all times.

-- The race officials control the race and can tell you to leave for cause; but they want to help and this is a last resort if there are serious problems.
+The race officials control the race and can tell you to leave for cause; but they want to help and this is a last resort if there are serious problems.

 Finding a Race